I have dedicated most of my 36+ years of being a healer to the study, practice and teaching of Craniosacral Work.

 Regina is a Certified Visionary Craniosacral Work® practitioner and taught VCSW® at the Milne Institute for 18 years.

 Distance Craniosacral Work is long-distance or remote healing.
 Craniosacral Work is often considered energy work.
 Although it has anatomical and physiological components to it, the Craniosacral Work takes place in the energetic fields and because of this it can be effective over long distances.

 Information is available within our connective energy grid of consciousness.
 Once a practitioner is linked into the unique energetic signature of a client, they can effectively work in a different time zone and from a different country.
 It is possible for clients to receive the benefits of the work if they live or are traveling out-of-town or are unable to come to the office for a session.

 As a Certified Visionary Craniosacral Practitioner®, Certified Biodynamic Cranial Touch/ Stillness Touch practitioner and longtime practitioner of meditation, I am well practiced in tuning into the Ground of Being, Dynamic Stillness, energetic frequencies and channels of perception.
 In these realms, I am able to tap into the Breath of Life, Inner Wholeness, sense into subtle energy fields, and help to shift inertial patterns of energy of individuals and invite all ‘separate’ parts into wholeness.

 How to book a Craniosacral Therapy session:

 Call Regina at 541-390-3191

-As of July 1, 2020 my new office will be located at 362 NE Clay Ave. (at the corner of 4th and Clay)
+My current office is located at 362 NE Clay Ave. (at the corner of 4th and Clay) in Bend, Oregon.

 Gift certificates are available.
 Please inquire for more information.